 Our research focuses on treatment for patients who have experienced multiple traumas, most often beginning with abuse in childhood, and who suffer from a wide array of post-traumatic symptoms in adult life.

-For many years, we have been collecting initial and follow-up data from patients in treatment at the VOV Program, tracking their progress in a naturalistic study of treatment outcome.
+For many years, we have been collecting initial and follow-up data from patients in treatment at the Victims of Violence Program (VOV), tracking their progress in a naturalistic study of treatment outcome.
 Patients have routinely been asked to complete a packet of self-report measures.
 In addition, a small sub-group of patients have volunteered to be interviewed for a measure of resilience and recovery developed by our founding program director, Mary Harvey, Ph.D.
 Over the years, this data set has been the basis for numerous articles and book chapters (see PUBLICATIONS).

 With support from the Annenberg Foundation, we have also recently completed a treatment manual, based on a model of time-limited group psychotherapy that has been practiced at VoV for many years.
 This manual has just been published as a book: The Trauma Recovery Group, by Guilford Press (see PUBLICATIONS).